-Data displayed sati al BP (%).
-The percentage of database page I/O requests that were sfied using the buffer cache (and therefore the database did not have to form disk reads), over the course of the selected time range. ava per ckage (%).
-The number of times that a requested section was not ilable for use and had to be loaded into the package cache, as a centage of the total number of times that a section was requested, over course of the selected time range.
+Data displayed Total BP (%).
+The percentage of database page I/O requests that were satisfied using the buffer cache (and therefore the database did not have to perform disk reads), over the course of the selected time range.
+Package (%).
+The number of times that a requested section was not available for use and had to be loaded into the package cache, as a percentage of the total number of times that a section was requested, over the course of the selected time range.